-7.7.1 If the grievant is not satisfied with the disposition of his/her grievance at Level IV, or if no written decision has been rendered within ten (10) days after he/she has met with the District, he/she may submit a written request for arbitration to the Association within ten (10) days after the date the response is due from the Board.
+7.7.1 If the grievant is not satisfied with the disposition of his/her grievance at Level IV, or if no written decision has been rendered within ten (10) days after the final meeting with the Mediator, he/she may submit a written request for arbitration to the Association.
 The decision on whether to grant or deny a unit member's request for arbitration rests exclusively with the Association.